-Watch the cast of The Big Bang Theory or Two Broke Girls crack up the audience, be amazed by incredibly smart people on Jeopardy!, or laugh along with witty talk show hosts like Jimmy Kimmel or car karaoke star James Corden on The Late Late Show.
+Watch the casts of The Big Bang Theory, Mom, or Fuller House crack up the audience, be amazed by incredibly smart people on Jeopardy!, or laugh along with witty talk show hosts like Jimmy Kimmel or car karaoke star James Corden on The Late Late Show.
 If competition shows are more your style, try scoring tickets to The Voice or Dancing With the Stars, which both film in the Los Angeles area.
 Participating on a game show (like Wheel of Fortune) is feasible but typically involves a test or video submission in advance, so check the rules before planning your trip.

 Being in the audience during a taping gives you a behind-the-scenes glimpse of how these shows are actually produced while providing a look at your favorite stars up close and personal—something that’s on every L.A. visitor’s bucket list.
 Each show has a specific ticket system that sometimes involves a wait list—or waiting in person—so be sure to plan far in advance and anticipate lines so you don’t miss your opportunity.
 Check out our guide below for more details on how to see sitcoms, talk shows, and game shows, during your Los Angeles vacation.

 Cringe at the socially awkward moments of brilliant geeks on The Big Bang Theory.
-Or watch the antics of Two Broke Girls as the show is being filmed.
+Or watch the antics of the cast of Fuller House as the show is being filmed.
 Sitting in the audience while these and other sitcoms are staged gives you an incomparable behind-the-scenes take of all that goes into producing a professional comedy show.
 While familiar shows are a big draw and usually a good bet for a great show, don’t hesitate to take a chance on a pilot or a new show; you might wind up seeing the birth of the next hit sitcom or TV star.

 The main resource for getting tickets is Audiences Unlimited; the website lists TV shows in offering tickets within the next 30 days at studios in the Los Angeles area.
+There are other sites, too, such as On Camera Audiences, 1Iota, Ticket Me Quick, and TVTix.com.
 If you don’t score tickets when they are first released, additional and standby tickets may be released at a later date.
 Keep in mind, too, that the age minimum for most sitcom tapings is 18, and that tapings often last well beyond a half hour—often four hours—but it’s fun to watch the studio at work.
 And pack a sweater: studios are kept a little on the chilly side.

 Some shows distribute their own tickets via their websites; others use ticket agencies, such as Audiences Unlimited and 1iota.
-Through Onset Productions, you may even get paid a stipend to be in the audience for some MTV Aftershows and Food Network Star.
+Through Onset Productions, you may even get paid a stipend to be in the audience for shows like Lip-Sync Battle or various Food Network series.

 Match wits with the contestants on Jeopardy!
 Take a spin of the wheel with Vanna and Pat on Wheel of Fortune.
 Bring out your pom-poms and pork pie hats for Let’s Make a Deal.
 These game shows and other classics are mainstays in Los Angeles; most have been running for decades.
 Want to be a contestant?
 For some shows, that just means reserving a free ticket online and getting a callback to attend (then syncing up vacation plans), then crossing fingers that you’ll get picked from the audience.
 For some shows, it’s a little tougher to make the cut.
 For Jeopardy!, you’ve got to prove your prowess by passing a 50-question test either online or at a regional in-person screening.
 Wheel of Fortune asks for a video submission.

-If you simply want to sit in the audience for popular game shows like The Price is Right or Family Feud, check out TVtix.com and On-Camera Audiences.
+If you simply want to sit in the audience for popular game shows like Wheel of Fortune, The Price is Right, or Family Feud, check out Ticket Me Quick and On-Camera Audiences.
 Just keep in mind that show tapings are often overbooked, so a ticket is not always a guaranteed seat (show up a little early to keep your odds high).
 Most game shows require that audience members be at least 18, but both Wheel of Fortune and Jeopardy! welcome audience members as young as 8.

 Attending a TV show taping is a blast, but there are a few tips you can follow to make sure it’s memorable—and only in a good way.